sethlogan3/JFL/README.md

 ## Overview
 *Note: JFL is still in development as of May 2016.
 Code will remain incomplete and will likely contain errors until this header is removed.*

-JFL is a third-party Java library for the online roleplaying website f-list.net, offering features for easy implementation of clients and bots for F-chat, and general access of API endpoint data.
+JFL is an open source third-party Java library for the online roleplaying website f-list.net, offering features for easy implementation of clients and bots for F-chat, and general access of API endpoint data.

 ##Code Example